Automatic Model Extraction of the Match Standard in Symmetric--Reciprocal--Match Calibration: Introduction

+Alternative approaches to calibration include the series-resistor method\,\cite{Williams1997,Liu2016,Drisko2020}, demanding minimal parasitics and high manufacturing precision for on-wafer applications, and Bayesian optimization methods\,\cite{Hoffmann2009,Zhou2023} that physically model all standards.
+The latter approach is computationally intensive and requires modeling every standard, whereas our method limits modeling to the match standard while exploiting symmetry and reciprocity for the remaining standards.

+The symmetric-reciprocal-match (SRM) method\,\cite{Hatab2024} combines the advantages of LRRM/LRM/TMRR (undefined symmetric standards) with SOLR (unknown transmissive reciprocal device), requiring only a defined match standard.
+This is particularly advantageous for PCB environments where standard definition inaccuracies are common\,\cite{Hatab2023d,Takahashi2023}.
+In the original publication on SRM calibration\,\cite{Hatab2024}, the procedure was demonstrated using coaxial measurements.
+However, it can also be applied to waveguide scenarios, as defining the measurement standards through symmetry and reciprocity can be easily accomplished with waveguide shims and shorts.

+This paper extends SRM by incorporating automatic parasitic extraction of the match standard, requiring only its DC resistance while modeling the frequency-dependent parasitic response.
+Unlike LRRM's simplified models\,\cite{Hayden2006,Liu2017}, our approach employs global optimization to accommodate complex structures, which can include effects like via hole parasitics in shunt resistor implementations.
+While this work focuses primarily on quasi-TEM microstrip structures on PCBs, where diverse parasitics commonly arise from circuit topology, the method can be extended to non-TEM scenarios, such as waveguides.
+In such a non-TEM case, instead of relying on DC measurement to anchor the definition of the match, waveguide parameter models are optimized\,\cite{Lomakin2018}.

+To validate the proposed approach, we conducted numerical tests to verify the optimization procedure's ability to recover the underlying model parameters, demonstrating that the match standard parasitic model can be extracted down to software numerical precision.
+Additionally, we performed PCB microstrip line measurements to compare the SRM calibration obtained using the proposed automatic model extraction with an SRM calibration in which the match standard is explicitly defined via multiline TRL characterization.
+The results demonstrate that automatic model extraction achieves accuracy comparable to using a data-based match definition, validating the approach as an effective alternative when explicit characterization of the match standard is unavailable.

 The article is organized as follows.
 Section~\ref{sec:2} reviews the general procedure for the SRM method.
 Section~\ref{sec:3} discusses the parasitic modeling of the match and the optimization procedure.
-Section~\ref{sec:4} presents numerical analysis using synthetic data and experimental measurements on printed circuit boards (PCB), followed by conclusions in Section~\ref{sec:5}.
+Section~\ref{sec:4} presents numerical analysis using synthetic data and experimental measurements on PCBs, followed by conclusions in Section~\ref{sec:5}.